TAME-IF/TAME/README.md

 ### Other Files

-There is a Notepad++ Syntax Highlighter config in *docs/UDL.xml*.
+There is a Notepad++ Syntax Highlighter config in `docs/UDL.xml`.

-The *docs/TAME.md* file is not only incomplete, but obsolete due to the construction of the main documentation at [https://github.com/TAME-IF/TAMEDocs](https://github.com/TAME-IF/TAMEDocs).
+The `docs/TAME.md` file is not only incomplete, but obsolete due to the construction of the main documentation at [https://github.com/TAME-IF/TAMEDocs](https://github.com/TAME-IF/TAMEDocs).

+The files in the `js` directory are executed via NodeJS.

 ### Other